blacix/sw-version-manager/README.md

 # sw-version-manager
-Minimalist and portable py scripts for auto incrementing sw version in a C header.
+Minimalist and portable py scripts for automatically incrementing software version in a C header and update it in git as well.
+It uses only stock python libraries, like os, sys, subprocess.

-- updates the desired version type in the vearsion C header passed as argument
+- updates the desired version type in the version file passed as argument
-- commits and pushes the version header file
+- can commit and push the version file
-- creates a git tag with the version
+- can creates a git tag with the version

 # how to use
 The script only works with C `#define` macros.